voohoo/stream-viewer/README.md

 ## Development server

+This app runs 3 servers for development: MongoDB, nodemon, and Angular.

+Run `mongod` to start the MongoDB server.
+Make sure you have MongoDB installed globally on your machine.

+Run `npm run nodemon` to start the nodemon server which will restart everytime you make changes to `server.js`.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run

 ## Code scaffolding